 From Traditional to Transitional In Newport Beach

-APlus was contracted by these Newport Beach homeowners to take their property and turn it from a home that was outdated and traditional into one that felt updated, fresh, with hints of modern design and a space more suited to the lifestyle needs of the family who lives there.
+APlus was contracted by these Newport Beach homeowners to take their property.
+Turn it from a home that was outdated and traditional into one that felt updated Transitional kitchen fresh, with hints of modern design and a space more suited to the lifestyle needs of the family who lives there.

 Before: The Main Level